The work boots were advertised as puncture-resistant, but were not manufactured with the puncture-resistant plate, posing an injury hazard to users.

 Consumers should immediately stop using the recalled boots and contact Shoes for Crews for instructions on receiving a full refund.
 The firm is contacting all known purchasers directly.

 The bicycle’s bottaom bracket can break during use, posing a fall hazard.

 Consumers should immediately stop using the recalled bicycles and contact an authorized Brompton dealer for free installation of a new bottom bracket cartridge.

 About 8,400 (In addition, about 1,300 were sold in Canada)

 The carburetor can leak gasoline, posing fire and burn hazards.

-Consumers should immediately stop using the recalled ROVs and contact Polaris to schedule a free repair.
-Polaris is contacting all known purchasers directly.
+Consumers should immediately stop using the recalled generators and contact a local authorized Honda Power Equipment service dealer to schedule a free inspection and repair.

-About 14,400 (in addition, about 1,000 were sold in Canada)
+About 26,800 in the U.S. (In addition, 2,000 units were sold in Canada)

 The steering shaft can separate from the steering rack assembly and result in a loss of vehicle steering control, posing a crash hazard.

 Consumers should stop using the recalled utility vehicles and contact an authorized John Deere dealer for a free repair.
 John Deere is contacting purchasers of the recalled utility vehicles directly.